 We will ask for your consent to use your personal information to send you electronic communications such as newsletters and emails.
 You always have the right to withdraw your consent at any time.

 It is necessary in connection with the performance of a contract with you

-Sometimes it is necessary to process your personal information so that we can enter into contractual relationships with you.
-For example, if you apply for employment with us or for a volunteer role, we will require your personal data to enable us to perform our agreement.
+Sometimes it is necessary to process your personal information so that we can fulfil our contractual obligations to you.
+For example, if you apply for employment with us, or for a volunteer role, we will require your personal data to enable us to perform that agreement.